Security builder & leader

 Specifics of a Security Product Manager’s Role

-Not surprisingly, a security product manager is a PM whose solution addresses information security needs of its customers.
-The product might be a hardware gadget, such as a network tap, a piece of software such as an anti-malware tool, or a service, such as a managed security offering.
-Sometimes the product it is a combination of these categories, such as a threat discovery service that uses a proprietary monitoring device, which runs proprietary software and is overseen by the company’s SOC team.
+Not surprisingly, a security product manager is a PM whose solution addresses cybersecurity needs of its customers.
+The product might be a SaaS platform such as a cloud SIEM, an endpoint security solution, a cloud-native application security tool, or a managed security offering.
+Sometimes the product is a combination of these categories, such as a managed detection and response (MDR) service that combines proprietary technology with analyst expertise in the company’s SOC.

-It goes without saying that a security product manager needs to possess expertise in the infosec domain relevant to his or her product.
+A security product manager needs expertise in the domain relevant to their product.
 Many individuals in these roles used to be hands-on security practitioners, who’ve transitioned into product management.
-However, plenty of successful security product managers lack such deep technical background, and built up their infosec prowess after becoming a PM by building upon their business, software engineering or other expertise.
+However, plenty of successful security product managers lack such deep technical background, and built up their security prowess after becoming a PM by building upon their business, software engineering or other expertise.

-At a high level, overseeing a security product isn’t very different from being responsible for another information technology solution.
-(Therefore, security product managers will benefit from my cheat sheet on the broader practice of product management.)
+Overseeing a security product isn’t very different from being responsible for another technology solution.
+(Therefore, security product managers will benefit from my guide for creating security products.)
 On the other hand, the more domain-specific expertise the PM has, the more successful the person will be in the role.
-For security product, this means being able to empathize with risk-sensitive customers concerned about issues such as online threats, data safeguards, information security regulations, security incident handling, etc.
+For a security product, this means being able to empathize with risk-sensitive customers concerned about issues such as online threats, data safeguards, information security regulations, security incident handling, etc.

 As a security product manager, you should be able to answer questions related to your product’s security domain, including: